severalnines/docs/user-guide/mysql/nodes.rst

 	- Click on 'Edit' to edit the server details like hostgroup id, weight, max replication lag and so on.
 	- Click on 'Remove' to delete the selected server.

+* **ProxySQL Cluster**
+	- List of ProxySQL nodes belong to this ProxySQL cluster.
+	- Only available if you enabled ProxySQL native clustering.

 Users
 '''''